H2CO3/Sparkling/doc/stdlib.md

 writes the characters in the string `buf` into the file `file`.
 Returns true on success, false on error.

-    nil fflush([userinfo file])
+    nil fflush(userinfo file)

 flushes the buffer of `file`, which must be a file opened for writing.
-If this function receives no arguments, then it flushes all open output streams.

     int ftell(userinfo file)